 If you have a long hike in mind, you’ll probably plan for a meal.
-Pack a lunch and some snacks.
+Pack lunch and some snacks.
 Consider taking a trail mix with you as well.
 It’s a great option when you want to boost your energy while moving.
-Having nice little packets with single portions of nuts and dried fruit will keep your energy levels up without leaving you feeling weighed down by a lot of food.
+Having nice little packets with single portions of nuts and dried fruit like organic dates will keep your energy levels up without leaving you feeling weighed down by a lot of food.

 Solar power bank

 Having a working smartphone on a day hike is really important.
 It serves many purposes – as a phone, to call the help in case of an emergency, as a navigation device, as a camera, and probably other uses as well.
 And, as we all know, the battery may run low quite fast if the rural areas.
 That’s why it’s important to have a portable charger with you.

 This solar power bank is durable and can charge a variety of phones like iPhone, Samsung and so on.
 It also has a flashlight and a compass.

 Just remember that the solar panel on this power bank is quite small, and it’s hard to align the panel perfectly with the sun for charging during a hike when you are moving.
 So the solar charging option is just an added bonus that you can use, but don’t expect the power bank be fully charged just from a hike in the sun.
 Fully charge your power bank at home before the hike.

 Sometimes the weather may be unpredictable.
 Even if you checked the weather forecast before your hike, it might be rainy for a bit, if you are hiking in mountains.
 You want to be prepared for this so take a rain poncho with you.